MDP Planning as Policy Inference: Inference

-\begin{proof}[Proof outline] Conditioned on a realization of the shared dynamics $\hat T$, the randomness in $\log \hat Z(\hat T,\mathbf a)$ arises solely from sampling actions from the categorical proposal $q_\theta$.
-Since $\log \hat Z$ is a deterministic function of the sampled actions, the score-function identity yields
+\begin{proof}[Proof sketch] Conditioned on $\hat T$, the randomness in $\log \hat Z(\hat T,\mathbf a)$ arises only from sampling actions from $q_\theta$, and $\log \hat Z$ is a deterministic function of the sampled actions.
+The score-function identity therefore gives

 Introducing a stop-gradient baseline preserves unbiasedness, and taking expectation over $\hat T$ completes the result.
-The temporally stratified form in Eq.~\eqref{eqn:det-surrogate-objective-stratified} corresponds to a Rao--Blackwellization over future weights and thus retains the same expectation while reducing variance. \end{proof}
+The temporally stratified signal $\log \hat Z_t$ in Eq.~\eqref{eqn:det-surrogate-objective-stratified} is a standard variance-reduction (Rao--Blackwellization) that leaves the expectation unchanged. \end{proof}